Skip to main content

 Email Not Found

-• Verify the email slug matches exactly what your application sends to
+• Verify the email slug exactly matches what your app sends to

-• If using dynamic email from Fill step, verify the variable was properly captured
+• If using dynamic email, verify the variable was captured correctly

 Invalid Email Slug